WE ARE NO LONGER ACCEPTING APPLICATIONS. THE CLASS IS FULL.

 - Practice meditation daily at home.
 The suggested time commitment for most people is 20-60 minutes per day, but it could be less for some individuals.

 Participants will connect via Zoom© video conferencing service—a simple, easy-to-use forum.
 Instructions and technical support will be provided, as needed, to ensure you are set up before the first meeting.
 Headphones with a built-in microphone are recommended for the best sound quality.
+Please see the prerequisite tab above for more technical requirements.

 Class will not meet on November 27 (the day before Thanksgiving).